FLASH205/Cub3D/README.md

 - `MiniLibX` library (included or system-installed)
 - `libft` (included in `./libft/`)

-🧠 Learning Objectives
+### 🧠 Learning Objectives
-Deepen understanding of 2D to 3D projection
+Deepen understanding of 2D to 3D projection<br>

-Apply math and geometry in real-time applications
+Apply math and geometry in real-time applications<br>

-Manage event-driven programming
+Manage event-driven programming<br>

-Improve code organization, error handling, and memory management
+Improve code organization, error handling, and memory management<br>

 ### 👨‍💻 Authors
 Mohammed Radouani<br>
-Youssef Bahmaz
+Youssef Bahmaz<br>

-Project developed at 42 Network
+Project developed at 42 Network<br>

 📄 License
 This project is for educational purposes as part of the 42 curriculum and follows fair use principles for any referenced material.